How to Pass the Police Application form

 75% OF APPLICANTS FAIL AT THIS STAGE DON’T BECOME ONE OF THEM!

-It is essential to submit a strong application form if you want to become a police officer.
-A professional application form which meets the criteria will ensure that you stand out from the thousands of other applicants.
+It is imperative that you are able to submit a strong application form if you wish to become a police officer.
+A professional application form which meets the criteria, will ensure that you stand out from the thousands of other applicants.

 A standard part of any job application is the application form itself.
 As such, the police officer application form is the first step in a comprehensive recruitment process.

-The application form is not just about gaining your personal information; it is also a test in itself which is designed to ensure that only the strongest applicants are sent through to the next round of the recruitment process.
+The application form is not just about gaining your personal information; it is also a test designed to ensure that only the strongest of applicants are sent through to the next round of the recruitment process.

-So you need to make sure it matches the requirements!
+You need to make sure that your application form matches the requirements!

 On average, a police force will receive 7 applications for a single available position.
 This means that they have the liberty to choose the very best candidate, and you want that to be you!

-All police forces use a standardised form and the information given here is relevant; no matter what force you are interested in applying to join.
-There are a few different ways to apply in order to begin the process of becoming a constable.
+All police forces use a standardized form, no matter what force you are interested in applying to join.
+There are a few different ways to apply in order to begin the process of joining the police force.
 You can either visit the official recruitment site policecouldyou.co.uk or you can contact your local police force to receive an application form.